Welding Defects Guide: Types, Causes and Prevention

 Technical implications

 The reduction in cross-sectional area acts as a stress concentrator, creating a vulnerable point susceptible to fatigue failure.
 In load-bearing structures, undercuts can significantly compromise the weld’s ability to withstand cyclic loading, leading to premature cracking.
+Even a small undercut of 0.5 mm can reduce the fatigue life of a welded joint by a significant margin.

 Common causes